owholley/personal_site/README.md

 # Personal Site
 This is my personal site, displaying my web development skills.
 I've built some features into this site that I would like to extend in the future.
 It consists of a Django project with minimal extras, essentially just Postgres, some HTML/CSS, and a touch of JavaScript.
+You can check it out at https://owenwholley.com!

 The site is lives on a Linux server, publicly available on a DigitalOcean virtual machine, and available locally for testing on a Raspberry Pi.